albertcai101/rive-rip/README.md

 # rive.rip

 A better alternative to preview `.riv` files, because [the official previewer](https://rive.app/preview/) is not good enough.
+Intended use is for teams, where developers and animators are different people.
+The common problem is that developers can't preview the state machine without Rive itself or the `.rev` file.

 ## Features
 1. Play Individual Animations (like the official previewer)